-Patent Owner responds,

-Alexion does not dispute Samsung's POSA definition (Petition at 12-13), except to clarify that the POSA would have at least two years of experience in engineering monoclonal antibodies for human therapeutic use, either in the laboratory or industry.
-Under either description of a POSA, Samsung cannot prove unpatentability of claim 1 of the '149 patent under any of its four fatally flawed Grounds.
+Patent Owner does not presently dispute this definition "except to clarify that the POSA would have at least two years of experience in engineering monoclonal antibodies for human therapeutic use, either in the laboratory or industry."
+Prelim.
+Resp.
+48; see also id. at 48-49 (arguing that Petitioner cannot prove unpatentability of the challenged claims under either party's definition).